 Immerse pupils in a dash of imaginary world-building and watch their fiction writing bloom with this KS1/KS2 English lesson idea from Adam Parkhouse.

 Children will learn how to plot stories using a journey as its basis and will think about how the physical features of a setting can impact a character’s actions.

 Do you sometimes imagine sounds in your head when reading?
 In this free KS1/KS2 music lesson plan, pupils will create a soundtrack to accompany their favourite book, using the instruments available on most school percussion trolleys.

-Ten great activities for any book
+Ten great World Book Day ideas for any book

 The activities will help your pupils get to grips with aspects like plot, character and setting, and also provide opportunities for them to share their opinions about what they’ve read.